Understanding the Blend-If parameters

-We want to knock out the black background around the moon.
-We can use the elliptical marquee tool to create a circular selection around the moon, inverse it, feather it and delete it.
-But what can we do if we want the moon to appear behind the tree branches?
-Our task is getting tougher.
-Using a layer mask would be an option yet it would require a lot of work.
-Fortunately Photoshop offers us a powerful and flexible feature.
+To remove the black background around the moon, we can create a circular selection with the elliptical marquee tool, inverse it, feather it, and delete it.
+But if we want the moon to appear behind the tree branches, we face a tougher task.
+Using a layer mask would be an option, but it could be labor-intensive.
+Fortunately, Photoshop offers a powerful and flexible feature.

-Select the Moon layer and double click its thumbnail to open the layer styles window.
-On the BLEND IF area you can see two horizontal bars.
-Underneath each one of these bars you can see a black slider and a white slider; each slider is divided into two parts.
+Select the Moon layer and double-click its thumbnail to open the Layer Styles window.
+In the BLEND IF section, you'll see two horizontal bars with black and white sliders beneath each.
+Let's explore this feature.

-Click the black slider underneath the first bar and move it to the right until you read the tonal value of 40 (see the image below).
+Drag to the right the black slider underneath the first bar of the Blend If section, until you read the tonal value of 40 (see the image below).